aldabraFinance/aldabra-docs/docs/our-protocols/swap/README.md

 ### Swap Mechanics

-The formula of invariant would determine the characteristics of the AMM.
-Which, the formula of `"x + y = k"` can provide a fixed price.
+The formula of invariant would determine the characteristics of the AMM: the formula of `"x + y = k"` can provide a fixed price.
 ![](/swap_info.png)
 ***